caseyvaughn/caseyvaughn.github.io/about_me.markdown

 permalink: /about_me/
 ---

+👩🏼‍💻 I'm a full-stack developer with a background in international relations and program management.
+My curiosity to understand how the technology we use everyday works led me to learn web development.

+🌏I’m most fulfilled when collaborating with others to make a positive impact on the world.
+I'm currently contributing to open source projects with Ruby for Good.

-I'm a full-stack developer with a background in international relations and program coordination.
-Originally from Indiana (go Hoosiers!), my passion for language learning and exploration led me to live & study in Chile, Turkey, Azerbaijan, and Washington DC.
-I now proudly call Philadelphia my home.
+🇨🇱🇹🇷🇦🇿Originally from Indiana (go Hoosiers!), my passion for language learning and exploration led me to live & study in Chile, Spain, Turkey, Azerbaijan, and Washington DC.
+I now proudly call Philadelphia my home, where I'm working on keeping my Spanish and Turkish.

-My curiousity to understand how the technology we use everyday works led me to learn web development.
-I’m most fulfilled when collaborating with others to make a positive impact on the world.

-Outside of coding, I'm an avid cyclist and birder.
+🚲🦜 I'm an avid cyclist and birder.
+My favorite cycling adventure was solo bike touring across northern Spain.

-My cat Juni is my most frequent pair-programming partner.
+🐈 💻 My cat Juni is my most frequent pair-programming partner.

 <img src="/assets/images/juni-coding-bw.jpeg"
 alt="Cat using two mice on a desk"